Final expense policies are small guaranteed life insurance policies designed to cover the cost of a funeral and other end-of-life expenses.

 The best life insurance companies for burial insurance policies are the ones who provide exactly what you need.

-If you just want minimal coverage in place and you prefer a low premium, opting for a 3-year graded death benefit instead of a 2-year might save you a few extra bucks.
+If you simply want minimal coverage in place and prefer a low premium, opting for a 3-year graded death benefit instead of a 2-year policy might save you a few extra bucks.

 If your health is bad, the latter option might be more fitting.